caspergrl/GT-UX-UI-Dec2022-June2023/09-week/02-lesson.md

 Like any form of user research, card sorting requires preparation.

 - The first task in running an offline session is to prepare your cards.
-Create a document that lists all of the items you're testing and give each item a number—spreadsheets are ideal for this.
+Create a document that lists all of the items you're testing and give each item a number.
+Spreadsheets are ideal for this.
 These items could be pages in a sitemap, product categories, or labels in a taxonomy.
 Each item in this list then gets written on a single card, with the corresponding number written on the reverse.
 This numbering will help if you want to run a more advanced analysis once the sessions are complete.

 - For the cards themselves, use actual cards instead of paper, which can get lost, worn out, or torn easily.
 Also, don’t test too many things at once.
 Use no more than 30 to 70 items per session.
 If you’re trying to organize a massive system, break it up into chunks, and then run sessions for each chunk.

 ## SLIDE 23
-- There are three steps that involve **defining, grouping, and organizing** your user information:
+- There are three steps in card sorting: **defining, grouping, and organizing** your user information:
-  - Step 1: Sort the cards
+  - Step 1: Create and sort the cards in to related groupings

 ## SLIDE 24
-  - Step 2: Sort into multiple categories
+  - Step 2: Define your grouping categories

 ## SLIDE 25
-  - Step 3: Structure and label the categories
+  - Step 3: Structure and label the categories in a hierarchical way (where applicable)

 > :briefcase: **Employer Competitive Note:** Card sorting is a highly relevant skill for creating accurate and effective sitemaps that are driven by users' rationale and data-driven UI solutions.
 These should be added to your resume skills.